List programming

 to see what is available; we will cover a few of them now.

-Some simple but very handy List
+Some handy List

 library functions